Wycofane/SDN/README.md

 The whole project takes securtity very seriously, thats why SQL injections are not possible and passwords get stored in a md5 hash.
 Neither me nor anyone else has access to the password in your DB.

-As you probably have seen many ressource references (mainly in the html part) going to a website called <a href="https://wycofane.de">Wycofane.de</a>.
+As you probably have seen many ressource references (mainly in the html part) going to a website named <a href="https://wycofane.de">Wycofane.de</a>.
 That's my personal project and is not finished yet.
-The website is similar built, but not communication with cisco. <a href="https://wycofane.de">Wycofane.de</a> communicate with the proxmox rest-API.
+The website is built similar but there is no communication with cisco. <a href="https://wycofane.de">Wycofane.de</a> communicates with the proxmox rest-API.